Monthly Archives: September 2009

 Sometimes, stealth is needed to dish out good nutrition.
 When kids go vegetarian or vegan, they don’t necessarily acquire an instant love for wholesome foods.
 Even longtime vegetarian and vegan children can be picky about foods parents hope they’ll take to more naturally.
 Subterfuge sometimes works far better than wheedling or bribery for getting good-for-them […]

 Did you know that baby’s first food does not have to be a commercial infant rice cereal?
-Here are several ways to make wholesome, homemade whole grain cereal for your baby.
+Here are several ways to make wholesome homemade baby cereal.
 If you like this, you may also enjoy our article on How to Make Healthy, Organic Homemade Baby Food.